vintlabs/fauxmoESP/README.md

 Before version 3.0.0, the library used a different protocol (emulating Belkin Wemo devices).
 The library was a port of Maker Musings' [Fauxmo Python library][6] to the ESP8266 platform.
 Support for ESP32 and Gen2 devices was added by Frank Hellmann <frank at vfx dot to> and Bibi Blocksberg respectively.

 Since version 3.0.0 the library uses a different approach and emulates Philips Hue lights instead.
 This allows for a simpler code and also support for numeric values (you can now say "Alexa, set light to 50").
-This version has been inspired by the [node-red-contrib-alexa-local](https://github.com/originallyus/node-red-contrib-alexa-local) plugin by originallyus for NodeRED and the [ESPalexa](https://github.com/Aircoookie/Espalexa) library by Christian Schwinne.
+This version has been inspired by the [node-red-contrib-alexa-local](https://github.com/originallyus/node-red-contrib-alexa-local) plugin for NodeRED and the [ESPalexa](https://github.com/Aircoookie/Espalexa) library by Christian Schwinne.

 ## Dependencies